monterail/guidelines/rails.md

 * Use CoffeeScript instead of plain JavaScript.

-* When making time-based statistic use the midnight of next day as upper limit
+* When making time-based statistic use the midnight of next day as upper limit.

-* Split upload path into subdirectories
+* Split upload path into subdirectories.

   ```ruby
   # partition_uid("1234567890")